Top 3 Takeaways from Women in Consumer Finance 2023

 Nothing is more powerful than a group of women from across an industry coming together to connect, inspire, and learn from each other, and we are honored to see it happen year after year.
 Whether you were right there with us or haven't yet had the chance to join us, we hope you'll find something here that resonates, motivates, or empowers you.

-Registration for WCF 2024 is now open!
-This time, we're headed to Fort Worth, Texas, from November 11 to 13.
+Registration for WCF 2025 is now open!
+This time, we're headed to Charlotte, North Carolina from November 10 to 12.
 Make sure to grab your ticket early to get the best price!